 The world of breast augmentation features more technology than ever before, not to mention more knowledge about breast implant creation.
-As medical knowledge increases, technology adapts to make implants safer than ever before.
+Thousands of women choose to get breast augmentation surgery every year which is why it is one of the most popular forms of cosmetic surgery you can have (as these 2020 cosmetic surgery statistics suggest.)
+As medical knowledge increases, technology adapts to make implants safer than ever before, which is great news if you’re interested in having the surgery.
 After gaining more insight into the safety standards of textured breast implants, news came out concerning health risks associated with them.

 After being banned in Europe and facing FDA inquiries, Allergan has announced a global recall on their textured Biocell breast implants.
 The recall is centered around an increased risk for a rare form of cancer known as anaplastic large-cell lymphoma.
 Globally, a total of 537 reported cancer cases are linked to the implants.

 All patients who received breast implants are urged to check with their plastic surgeons to find out the type of implants they received.
 If you were given Allergan Biocell implants, it’s crucial to discuss your options with your plastic surgeon and book an explant procedure.

 An explant procedure is the act of removing breast implants, and it’s typically followed by one of several procedures that ameliorate the look of implant removal.
 If your breast implants are recalled, then the first step to make is to have your implants removed.

 The type of explant procedure that needs to be performed is called an “en block capsulectomy.”
 This removes the entire implant, along with its casing, in a single swoop.
 By keeping the implant intact and removing the capsule alongside it, the risk of being exposed to the cancer-causing elements gets decreased and natural tissue pliability is maintained.